 By the time you child is six he should be able to brush his teeth by himself, although you should still inspect his teeth after he is done.
 Now is a good time to encourage him to start brushing in the morning and before bed.
 You might brush your teeth with him, so he will learn from you.
 Make sure that you child has a soft-bristled brush so it doesn’t irritate his mouth; and everyone, both child and parent alike should get a new toothbrush every three months.

 You should start flossing your child’s teeth as soon as two teeth have come in next to each other.
 When your child is old enough to floss his own teeth, show him how to hold the floss, and how to curve the floss around each tooth and under his gumline.

 You can make brushing fun, and not a chore.
 Try letting your child pick out his own toothbrush, or give him a toothbrush and let him brush the teeth of one of his stuffed animals.
 You can try singing songs when it’s time to brush your child’s teeth, and of course, praise and encouragement always helps.

 You are bound to have questions from time to time about your child’s dental needs.
-Our dentist, Dr. Dr. Manshadi, Dr. Roden-Johnson, Dr. Afridi, and Dr. Rugama here at Victoria Pediatric Dental & Orthodontics in Victoria, TX, is happy to help.
+Our dentists, Dr. Manshadi, Dr. Roden-Johnson, and Dr. Afridi here at Victoria Pediatric Dental & Orthodontics in Victoria, TX, is happy to help.
 Feel free to contact us at (361) 433-4704 with any questions you may have or to schedule an appointment for your child.